What DPI should I use for my renders?

 • When printing your image, make sure in the printer software that your image covers the intended area on paper (in this example - A5).
 We already made sure that the image resolution is high enough for A5 print, so the quality of the print will be good.

-Note: When using external services for printing, they may ask you for an image with a specific DPI value.
+Note: When using external services for printing, they may request image with a specific DPI value.
 In that case, you can specify the required DPI value when saving your file or by resaving your file in a 2D editor, but regardless of the DPI value specified in the file, it is always a good idea to additionally inform the printers about the physical dimensions of the image you are sending to them (for example A5, 148 x 210mm, 5.8 x 8.3in).

 Was this article helpful?